larryfast/Microbit_Temperature_Logging_Workshop/README.md

 #### Optional: Test your microbits
 You can test the microbits without the rest of the project code
 - Connect the radio2serial Microbit to your USB port
-- Open the Microbit Editor
+- Open Makecode (Microbit Editor)
-- Connect the editor to your device
+- Connect your device  (3-dot menu beside Download, lower right)
 - Power up at least one Temperature Sender
 	- Each of these will read the Temperature every 2 seconds and send the result to the radio2serial Microbit
 - Display the output graphically